 The SAC Archives is a wonderful repository of photographs, documents, and artifacts.
 We are dedicated to preserving SAC’s heritage by collecting and promoting records and artifacts of permanent value to the SAC community.
 The School's archival records date back to 1899 and offer a wealth of information about the history of SAC.
 Our Old Boys have played an active role in all spheres of life, not only in Canada, but worldwide, including politics, business, the arts, and sports.

 Our textual collection includes student records,The Andrean,The Review, and ephemera such as invitations, student publications, and events-related papers.

 This collection has photographs, slides, negatives, films, and tapes depicting students, faculty, drama, and sports.

 These include medals, trophies, sweaters, caps, ties, pennants, sports equipment, and Cadet uniforms.

 All past issues ofThe ReviewandThe Andreanare available online; the photograph collection is constantly being updated and many photographs are currently available for viewing.
 Click hereto view our online archives.

 For more information or to donate your SAC treasures to the Archives, please contact Edna Collins at 905-727-3178 ext.
 281 or email.

-SAC's first head of school and founder, Rev. Dr. George Bruce Macdonald
+SAC's first Headmaster and founder, Rev. Dr. George Bruce

 Historic Photo Gallery